 While the uniformity of the trace representation is able to explain why the embedded VP elides, it does not distinguish between Readings A and B, as their representations are identical on this analysis.
-A simple, and accurate, amendment could differentiate the two merely by stipulating that the types of trace left by a nominal element and a propositional element are qualitatively distinct, and further that Parallelism is sensitive to this difference.
-Thus, (32B) fails to be licensed because it disobeys Parallelism.
+A simple, and accurate, amendment could differentiate the two merely by stipulating that the types of trace left by a nominal element and a propositional element are qualitatively distinct, and further that PARALLELISM is sensitive to this difference.
+Thus, (32B) fails to be licensed because it disobeys PARALLELISM.

-B [the price that Fred does $\langle \text{ knows } t_e \rangle$]

-John knows t{st}
+- (32) John knows the price that Fred does - B [the price that Fred does $\langle \text{ knows } t_e \rangle$] John knows t{st} will allow it to satisfy the licensing conditions for ACD.

-Another equally plausible solution defines QR as an operation which applies to nominal (DP) element only.
-Thus, a propositional complement can never be QR'd in such a way that will allow it to satisfy the licensing conditions for ACD.
 Under this conception, QR would be sensitive the semantic denotation of an expression, rather than (only) its syntactic category.
 On many current models of the syntax-semantics interface, this would strongly suggest that QR applies exclusively to semantic representations.
 It remains to be seen what other evidence could be marshalled in favor of such a limitation.